Pachka/mwss-App/README.md

 ## Further actions
 - simplification for primary use
+- define parameters for two variants (e.g. alpha and omicron)
 - test by modelers (Lulla, Ajmal, Laura) -> test by clinicians (Hackathon)
 - upgrade
 - publication